 - Advanced Certificate of Achievement (the equivalent to junior-level/300 level courses)

-- Bachelor’s degree (BA) in Visual Media conferred by Nevada State College, all taught at TMCC!
+- Bachelor’s degree (BA) in Visual Media conferred by Nevada State University, all taught at TMCC!

 The AA and AS degrees offer emphasis tracks in Graphic Design and Motion Graphics.